nanjekyejoannah-zz/go_s3tests/README.md

 ### Technical debt

 + I need to ensure credentials are got from config.yaml.
 Currently I have a work around in development specifying the whole path but this is not clean.
-I need to find a way of loading relative path for the config.
+I need to find a way of loading a relative path for the config file.

+### To do

+Write mote tests.